Markina

 Church of Santa María de la Asunción

-The location of this church is outside the limits of the current territory of Markina, due to the process of union mentioned above.
-Its construction is the result of the remodelling carried out in the 16th century on the old medieval temple, in which the preconceptions of the German hallenkirche of the Renaissance were followed.
+The location of this church is outside the limits of the original Markina core, due to the merger process mentioned above.
+Its construction is the result of the remodelling carried out in the 16th century on the old medieval temple, following the style of the German Hallenkirche (hall churches) of the Renaissance.

 Solartekua Palace